KHTP

-KHTP (103.7 FM, "Hot 103-7"), is a commercial radio station in Seattle.
-The station is owned and operated by Audacy, Inc. and it airs a classic hip-hop radio format.
+KHTP (103.7 FM, "Hot 103-7"), is a commercial radio station licensed to Tacoma, Washington, and serving the Seattle metropolitan area.
+It is owned and operated by Audacy, Inc., and it airs a classic hip-hop radio format.
 The studios and offices are on Fifth Avenue in Downtown Seattle.

 KHTP's transmitting antenna is on Tiger Mountain in Issaquah.
 It broadcasts in the HD Radio format, formerly carrying an adult album alternative (AAA) format on its HD2 subchannel.
 KHTP's signal also heard on FM translator K281AD 104.1 MHz in Olympia.